-U.S. Trademark Application Serial No. 88634779 designates an owner's domicile address that is located outside of the United States or its territories.
-Thus, the applicant, also Respondent, is foreign-domiciled and must be represented by a U.S.-licensed attorney.
+U.S. Trademark Application Serial No. 88612038 designates an owner's domicile address that is located outside of the United States or its territories.
+Thus, the applicant, also Respondent, is foreign-domiciled and must be represented by a U.S.-licensed attorney under the U.S. Counsel Rule.
 37 C.F.R. § 2.11(a).

-Submissions in U.S. Trademark Application Serial No. 88634779 improperly set forth the name "Alan David Irwin" as the attorney of record, and the correspondent, at some point during prosecution.
-The submission in this record includes bar membership information consistent with Mr. Irwin's admission to the California Bar but sets forth an attorney email address of a third party.
+This new application submission filed on September 11, 2019 for U.S. Trademark Application Serial No. 88612038 improperly sets forth the name "Trig R. Smith" as the attorney of record, and the correspondent.
+This submission also includes bar membership information generally consistent with Mr. Smith's admission to the California Bar while omitting his license number.
+This submission, however, also provides an attorney email address unrelated to Mr. Smith, appearing to be that of a third party.

-U.S. Trademark Application Serial No. 88634779 includes submission(s) which list Mr. Irwin and include his purported signature, but the attached supporting declaration from Mr. Irwin indicates that he did not sign any of the submissions.
-See Exhibit A. Moreover, even though Mr. Irwin is a U.S.-licensed attorney who may practice before the USPTO in trademark matters, he has informed the USPTO that (i) he is not the attorney of record in the applications; (ii) he did not consent to be listed as such; (iii) he has no ongoing relationship with the applicant named in the applications; and/or (iv) he has never used the email address listed in the applications.
+The attached supporting declaration from Mr. Smith indicates that he did not represent Respondents despite being listed as Respondents' attorney of record.
+See Exhibit A. Even though Mr. Smith is a U.S.-licensed attorney who may practice before the USPTO in trademark matters, he has informed the USPTO that (i) he is not the attorney of record in the application; (ii) he did not consent to be listed as such; (iii) he has no ongoing relationship with the applicant named in the application; and/or (iv) he has never used the email address listed in the application.
 Id.

-Therefore, the record indicates that Respondents have provided false or fictitious signature information in violation of 37 C.F.R. § 11.18.2 In TEAS form filings, Respondents, or someone acting on Respondents' behalf, impermissibly entered the electronic signature of an attorney who neither consented to the representation of Respondents nor personally entered the electronic signature on the filing.
-These impermissible signatures appeared in the signature block of a form which falsely identified Mr. Irwin as the attorney of record.
+Therefore, the record indicates that Respondents have provided false or fictitious attorney information in violation of 37 C.F.R. § 11.18.2 In Trademark Electronic Application System (TEAS) form filings, Respondents, or someone acting on Respondents' behalf, impermissibly attempted to designate an attorney who has attested to the fact that he did not consent to the representation of Respondents.
+Accordingly, this submission falsely identified Mr. Smith as the attorney of record and constitutes a paper submitted for an improper purpose in violation of USPTO rules.
+See Zhang, 2021 TTAB LEXIS 465, at 30-31; 37 C.F.R. § 11.18(b)(2).